socalmesh/meshview/README.md

 ```

 ### 5. Database Maintenance
-Run a script to keep the database small and fast.
+Run a script to keep the database small and fast.(modify /path/to/file/ to the correct path)
 ```bash
  #!/bin/bash